sdss/explorer/docs/guide/subsets.md

 #### Dataset

-Within SDSS-5, multiple stellar parameters pipelines are used.
+Within SDSS-V, multiple stellar parameters pipelines are used.
 For a valid analysis, one must choose a specific pipeline output to use for analysis.

-By default, we use the `best` parameters, as described **here** **TODO**.
+By default, we use the `astraMWMLite` parameters for simplicity, as described [**here (sdss.org/dr19)**](https://www.sdss.org/dr19/mwm/astra/pipelines-in-astra/bestparams/).
+Remember that this is largely a "stepping stone", and no guarantee is made about scale consistency in stellar parameters from different pipelines.

 #### Downloading